AXNT20 KNHC 062349

 Gulf of Mexico, Caribbean Sea, northern sections of South

 America, and Atlantic Ocean to the African coast from the

-Equator to 32N.
+Equator to 31N.
 The following information is based on satellite

 imagery, weather observations, radar and meteorological analysis.

-The monsoon trough passes through the northern coastal sections
+The monsoon trough passes through the coastal sections of Guinea

 GULF OF MEXICO...